 In celebration of Women’s History Month, we’re revisiting the legacies of some creative, trailblazing women who have made an impact in the Americas.
-Read up on these seven fascinating figures you may (or may not!) know and find out how you can walk in their footsteps.
+Read up on these seven fascinating figures and find out how you can walk in their footsteps.

 Frida Kahlo produced a small body of work during her lifetime, yet her paintings are so unique and powerful that she is now one of the most recognizable names in modern art and a beloved icon throughout the world.
 The Museo Frida Kahlo is located in Mexico City in the house where Kahlo grew up, lived with her husband, artist Diego Rivera, and died.
 Known as the Casa Azul for its cobalt color, this wonderful museum is both an art gallery and a recreation of the home when Kahlo and Rivera lived there.
 The ground-floor galleries exhibit some of Kahlo’s work as well as some of her modern art collection.
 Perhaps the most moving rooms are upstairs, where visitors can see Kahlo’s studio, with her wheelchair at the easel, as well as the bed where Kahlo spent so much time after a tragic trolley accident in her teenage years left her permanently disabled.
 Many of her outfits are displayed throughout the museum.
 Recently, the museum’s collection expanded after a remarkable discovery within its own walls—a treasure of hidden clothing, documents, toys, books, and other artifacts from the artists’ lives.